FREE Shipping on orders over $899

 [/product]

-Refined sugars and high-sugar foods are the number one enemy for people with diabetes.
-These foods cause rapid spikes in blood glucose levels, which can be difficult to manage for those who have problems with insulin production or utilization.
+Refined sugars and sugary foods are the number one enemy for people with diabetes.
+These foods cause rapid spikes in blood glucose levels, which can be difficult to manage for those with insulin production or utilization issues.

 Examples of high sugar foods to avoid: